 A promise is not a contribution - and a plan that relies on promises is not sound

-The council cannot point to an unfinished SYMCA business case for a single station on the existing Sheffield–Lincoln line and claim it has secured the transport infrastructure these sites need.
+The council cannot point to an unwritten SYMCA business case for a single station on the existing Sheffield–Lincoln line and claim it has secured the transport infrastructure these sites need.

 It cannot point to a tram-train that is purely aspirational and call that a "necessary improvement."
 And it cannot defer the question to individual planning applications and still claim the plan meets the Golden Rules at the plan level - because the whole point of the Golden Rules is that they apply at the plan level.